google/codeworld/web/help/codeworld.md

 * If you feel the urge to play around with something and try new things, please do!
 It won't do much good to just read.
 You have to try things to learn.
-* If you see a green box, you can click it to copy the code and try it out.
+* If you see a blue box, you can click it to copy the code and try it out.
-* If you need space on the screen, try closing the Browse pane.
-You won't need it for this tutorial, and you can open it again any time.

 Drawing With CodeWorld
 ======================